Sanu-1/Sanu-1/README.md

 - 👋 Hi, I’m @Sanu-1
 - I'm Sanu, a passionate learner and aspiring developer.
-- Welcome to my GitHub profile.
+- Welcome to my GitHub.
-- 👀 I’m interested in Hiking, Data Science, Machine learning
+- I am a dedicated and result driven professional with over 3 years experience in sales.
+During my tenure i  honed my skills in sales,customer relationship management and
-- and Photography
+- team collaboration.Currently i am expanding my expertiese by pursing a course in data science and machine learning.
+With a background in sales and passion for
-- 🌱 I’m currently learning Data science and machine learning
+- problem solving i aim to leverage data driven insights to drive bussiness decision and create innovative solutions